AniMesuro/rhubarb-lipsync-tp-integration-godot/README.md

 10. Assign the Audio key containing the voice recording to be lipsynced
 11. Press Done.

-When all values are correctly assigned, Rhubarb Lipsync should start generating the lipsync file.
+When all values are correctly assigned, Rhubarb Lip Sync should start generating the lipsync file.
 You can check the progress by opening Godot's Debug Console on Windows.
 For other OS's you rely on Godot printing on Editor Console.

-When Rhubarb Lipsync has finished generating lipsync, there'll be a delay until the lipsync is imported to the Animation.
+When Rhubarb Lip Sync has finished generating lipsync data, there'll be a delay until the lipsync is imported to the Animation.

 # Speech Recognizer

-Speech Recognizers are speech recognition libraries used by Rhubarb Lipsync to determine what phonemes or words are being said in a voice recording
+Speech Recognizers are speech recognition libraries used by Rhubarb Lip Sync to determine what phonemes or words are being said in a voice recording

-By default, Rhubarb Lipsync TPI uses pocketSphinx as the recognizer for Rhubarb Lipsync, but you can change it to phonetic in Settings.
+By default, Rhubarb Lipsync TPI uses pocketSphinx as the recognizer for Rhubarb Lip Sync, but you can change it to phonetic in Settings.

 |Recognizer|Usecase|
 |-|-|
 |pocketSphinx|recommended for English voice recordings.|
 |phonetic|recommended for any non-English voice recordings.|

-Speech Recognizers are not used directly through this plugin, but as an argument for executing Rhubarb Lipsync.
-For more information about Recognizers, see [Rhubarb Lipsync's section on Recognizers](https://github.com/DanielSWolf/rhubarb-lip-sync/#Recognizers)
+Speech Recognizers are not used directly through this plugin, but as a parameter for executing Rhubarb Lipsync.
+For more information about Recognizers, see [Rhubarb Lip Sync's section on Recognizers](https://github.com/DanielSWolf/rhubarb-lip-sync/#Recognizers)

 # Mouth Libraries